user1342/Virtual-Distancing/README.md

 - It can take up to a minute to contract.
 - Once contracted it takes two weeks to be cured.

-Virtual Distancing is a geo-location based game and educational tool designed around the concept of infection.
-This uses the Wifi Direct (a.k.a WiFiP2P) technology.

 <p align="center"><img src="media\infection.gif" alt="Install Blocked Notification" width="400"/></p>

 ## The Internals